zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

 permissions, etc, that may be defined in the schema, but those won't be covered in this tutorial.

-Notice that our schema refers to the `Blog` entity types which is not defined here.
-But we know this type is available since we depends on the `blog` cube which is defining it.
+Notice that our schema refers to the `Blog` entity type which is not defined here.
+But we know this type is available since we depend on the `blog` cube which is defining it.